aerospike-examples/path-expressions-java-preview/README.md

 }
 ```

-Because the dataset now includes `10000003` with `variants: "no variant"` (a string), any traversal that reaches variants and then tries to treat it like a Map/List will hit a type mismatch and error unless `SelectFlags.NO_FAIL` is set.
+Because the dataset now includes `10000003` with `variants: "no variant"` (a string), any traversal that reaches variants and then tries to treat it like a Map/List will hit a type mismatch and error unless `Exp.SELECT_NO_FAIL` is set.

 ```java
 Record noFailResponse = client.operate(null, key,